Zlata Petković

-Zlata Petković (Злата Петковић; 11 February 1954 – 3 December 2012) was a Serbian actress, model, television host, singer and beauty pageant titleholder.
+Zlata Petković (Злата Петковић; 11 February 1954 – 3 December 2012) was a Yugoslav and Serbian actress, model, television host, singer and beauty pageant titleholder.
 She was Miss Yugoslavia 1971 and is best known for her role as Marija in the 1970s Yugoslav television series Povratak otpisanih.

 Early life

 Zlata Petković was the daughter of Borislav and Milica.
 Her parents, who lived in Niš at the time, were visiting Zlata's grandmother Nadica in the small town Svrljig when Milica went into labor.
 It was February 1954, and the roads were closed due to a snowstorm, so her parents could not return to Niš.
 Petković was born in Svrljig.
 As a result of her fathers job as an economist, her parents moved often and young Zlata would stay with her grandmother.
 She recalled that during this time, her grandmother Nadica taught her how to cook.
 Zlata had a younger brother named Dejan (born 1958).

 Her parents divorced after her mother wished to settle in Belgrade, while her father wanted to stay in his hometown of Niš.